About Sara

 A clinical, whole body approach

 Many people come to see me feeling that something isn’t quite right, even when test results appear “normal” or symptoms don’t fit neatly into one category.
-My role is to help make sense of these patterns and understand what the body may be communicating.
+My role is to help make sense of these patterns and explore what the body may be communicating.

 Understanding the bigger picture

-Health concerns that persist or fluctuate over time often benefit from an integrated perspective, one that considers how systems interact, rather than viewing issues in isolation.
+Health concerns that persist or fluctuate over time often benefit from an integrated perspective, one that considers how systems interact rather than viewing issues in isolation.

 A different way of thinking about health

-Much of the confusion around health comes from rigid rules, diet culture, and the idea that there is one “right” way to eat or live.
+Much of the confusion around health comes from rigid rules, diet culture and the idea that there is one “right” way to eat or live.

-I encourage a move away from food dogma and towards nourishment that is practical, sustainable, and grounded in real food.
+I encourage a move away from food dogma and towards nourishment that is practical, sustainable and grounded in real food.
 Eating well does not need to be overwhelming or restrictive, and it should not feel like a constant battle.

 A clinical, integrative framework

 My approach draws on naturopathic principles grounded in current clinical evidence.
-Care may include nutrition, lifestyle and stress-support strategies, herbal and nutritional medicine, and functional testing where appropriate.
+Care may include nutrition, lifestyle and stress support strategies, herbal and nutritional medicine, and functional testing where appropriate.

 Testing is not always required, and many people make meaningful progress without it.
 When testing is helpful, recommendations are discussed carefully and used to guide targeted, individualised care.